 For the phone-a-phobe: Do phones still ring?
 I don’t know.
 That’s because two decades ago I married an introvert and the first thing we did was to turn off the ringer.
 So turn off your ringer!
 My children have never heard a phone ring.
 However, the following side-affect will occur at the office, in the homes of others, and those who stand in line in the grocery with their cells on: ringing phones will be like electric shocks.
 Put your finger in the nearest electrical outlet and you will experience what a phone-a-phobe feels upon hearing a phone ring.
 It’s imperative to silence all phones.
 Vibrating phones are one of the greatest gifts of technology to the introverted phone-a-phobe who must answer a call.

 For the person who loves a phone-a-phobe: The first and greatest gift for a phone-a-phobe is texting.
 Yes!
 These are what phones are supposed to do!
 Alexander Bell and his contemporaries were just very confused.
 Phones are meant for texting.
 Scenario: I’m in new town meeting my introverted phone-a-phobe friend.
 Not surprisingly, I’m lost.
 Do I call my introverted friend?
 Hell no. I text.
-So to all those of you who love someone or like someone or want to go to bed with someone who is a phone-a-phobe: send a text.
+So to all those of you who love someone or like someone who is a phone-a-phobe: send a text.
 (It’s limited to 160 characters, but that’s okay.
 Brevity rocks).